 Only one version is known.

-The Chinese eBay seller ten993046 often lists alternative 100 mm black/white stage plates that are 5 mm thick.
+Chinese eBay sellers often list alternative 100 mm black/white stage plates with various thicknesses.

 Instructions were not provided with this item.